Seinfeld: Comedians in Cars Getting Coffee

 Jerry Seinfeld, Jason Alexander, and Wayne Knight, playing their respective Seinfeld characters, appeared in a spot presented during halftime of Super Bowl XLVIII on February 2, 2014.
-FOX came up with the idea of doing such a spot, due in part to the Super Bowl's location being New York City adjacent that year.
-An uncut version appeared on Crackle.com immediately afterward, as an episode of Comedians in Cars Getting Coffee titled "The Over-Cheer", establishing Seinfeld's character on the series as an older version of his Seinfeld character.
+Fox came up with the idea of doing such a spot, due in part to the Super Bowl's location being New York City adjacent that year.
+An uncut version appeared on Crackle.com immediately afterward, as an episode of Comedians in Cars Getting Coffee titled "The Over-Cheer," establishing Seinfeld's character on the series as an older version of his Seinfeld character.
 Although the spot was used to advertise Seinfeld's web series, it was not considered a commercial, as Sony, which produces the series, did not pay for it.
-While Seinfeld indicated that the webisode would probably be the last cast reunion, saying, "I have a feeling you've seen the final coda on that very unique experience", since then, Michael Richards and Julia Louis-Dreyfus have also appeared in episodes.
+While Seinfeld indicated that the webisode would probably be the last cast reunion, saying, "I have a feeling you've seen the final coda on that very unique experience," since then, Michael Richards and Julia Louis-Dreyfus have also appeared in episodes.

-Artificial intelligence–generated parody

-In December 2022, two users on Twitch, a live-streaming platform, began an endless stream of Nothing, Forever: a show "almost entirely generated by algorithms".
-The show makes use of machine learning tools to generate completely novel scripts, spoken dialogue, blocking, and music, within an animated version of Jerry's apartment.
-In February 2023, the show gained popularity due to its bizarre nature.
-On February 6, 2023, the show was temporarily banned on Twitch due to Larry Feinberg (the show's version of Seinfeld) making a transphobic joke, later revealed to have been a change in AI when the original AI was broken.